Gunman 'out of nowhere' shoots 3 deputies outside Houston bar, killing one, police say | NewsChannel 3-12

 The deputies were taken to a hospital, and one died, Herman said.
 Their names were not immediately released.

-Of the surviving deputies, one was shot in the back and was in surgery Saturday morning, and the other was shot in the foot and preparing to go into surgery, Herman said early Saturday.
+One of the surviving deputies was shot in the back and was in surgery Saturday morning, and the other was shot in the foot and preparing to go into surgery, Herman said early Saturday.

 Investigators believe the shooter was a man in his early 20s, according to Jones.
 “We hope to have a suspect in custody soon,” Herman said.